Shilo/SD2-Caffeine-Mod/README.md

 ### Incompleted

 #### General
-- Feature: Export relic levels with 'Copy Relic Levels To Clipboard' button in relic menu.
 - Feature: Console debug window for DEBUG mode and code snippet to easily write `#if DEBUG [log code here]`.
 - Feature: Add "Changelog" button to About window.
 - Feature: Add report button in "Adventure Progress" which will open a detailed report window.
 Inside the report window, have a "Copy To Clipboard" button.